Qodestackr/Qodestackr/README.md

 Email : winchygichu@gmail.com
 ## Thanks for Reading this
 ![IT](https://i.imgur.com/kvUU7.gif)
 # HAPPY CODING!
-LOVE FROM :kenya:
+LOVE FROM :ke: